Tuurlijk/TYPO3.Homestead/README.md

 TYPO3 Homestead is your one-stop [TYPO3](http://typo3.org) and [Neos](http://neos.io) development environment.
 Just run `vagrant up` and a full Linux Ubuntu distribution will be downloaded with all the packages and configuration needed to start development right away.

-This environment is inteded as as a local environment.
-Security-wise it is in no way fit for production.
+This environment is intended as as a local environment.
+Security-wise it is in NO WAY fit for production.

 Effortlessly test one site against multiple PHP versions and hhvm.

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=Tuurlijk&url=https://github.com/Tuurlijk/TYPO3.Homestead&title=TYPO3.Homestead&language=Ansible&tags=github&category=software)

-When I have a bit more time, I'll cook up some nice configuration that does away with the host system ansible requirement.
-It will be a light-weight version of the ansible setup found in this repository.
-It will run on the guest system with some clever trickery.
-Then we can use that to tweak config files, set up different php versions and TYPO3 versions.
-ETA: 2-3 months.
-Sponsors will speed up delivery time.

 Requirements
 ------------